 - Once the Suite has been closed and you have received Title, you may choose to sell your suite.

 - The closing date is when the ownership of the condominium suite is registered and transferred over to the buyer (you) from the builder.
 This registration cannot take place until all the suites in the condominium building have reached a degree of construction (as set out in the regulations of the Condo Act).
 However, before the building is registered many of the suites will be substantially complete and will already have obtained the occupancy permits from the city.
 This allows the builder to move the owners in, without the owner having ownership of the suite.
 It is standard for a developer to require the buyer to take occupancy before the buyer gets ownership, and this will be written out in the Agreement of Purchase and Sale.

-- As an Investor what should I know?
+- As a Purchaser what should I know?

 - All suite pricing is quoted net of the HST.
 A rebate may be available to qualified purchasers.
 In the event that the purchaser does not qualify (e.g. Not your primary residence, not a Canadian Citizen/Resident) you will have to pay the quoted price plus 13% HST to the vendor on closing.

 - As stated in the Purchase and Sale Agreement;